my-rna-health/rna-seq/README.md

       * does adapter/quality trimming and reporting (with fastp)
     * does quantification of samples with Salmon quantification software (quant_run.wdl)
     * copies (together with quality report and metadata) to the output folders.
-Before running the pipeline te user must make sure that indexes for Salmon are built.
+Before running the pipeline the user must make sure that indexes for Salmon quantification tool are present and provided.
-For this purpose quant_index pipeline is used where an array of indexes is provided, for example, for example:
+To build indexes quant_index pipeline is used where an array of transcriptomes and genomes is provided as input, for example:
 ```
 {
   "quant_index_batch.indexes_folder": "/data/indexes/salmon/1.1.0/ensembl_99",